yamaton/gff3toddbj/README.md

 GFF3-to-DDBJ creates [the annotation file for submission to DDBJ](https://www.ddbj.nig.ac.jp/ddbj/file-format-e.html#annotation) by taking GFF3 and FASTA files as input.
 It also works with FASTA alone.

-Analogous programs are [GAG](https://github.com/genomeannotation/GAG) for submissions to NCBI, and [EMBLmyGFF3](https://github.com/NBISweden/EMBLmyGFF3) for submissions to EMBL.
+Analogous programs are [table2asn](https://ftp.ncbi.nih.gov/toolbox/ncbi_tools/converters/by_program/table2asn_GFF/) and [GAG](https://github.com/genomeannotation/GAG) for submissions to NCBI, and [EMBLmyGFF3](https://github.com/NBISweden/EMBLmyGFF3) for submissions to EMBL.

 Please take a look at our [test directory](https://github.com/yamaton/gff3toddbj/tree/main/tests/golden) for examples.
 Files ending with .ann are the DDBJ annotation files produced by thie program.